LordDemonos/Quarm.Guide/README.md

 **A:** Use an [updated](#step-3-converting-your-takp-client-to-quarm) `eqgame.dll` and make sure `eqclient.ini` has `EnableExtendedNameplateDistance=TRUE`.

 ### Q10
 **A:** First make sure you're using the experimental `eqgame.dll` file as this fixes the framerate options in your `eqclient.ini`.
 With previous versions of `eqgame.dll` the frame rate/refresh rate values would not be respected.
 You `eqclient.ini` then has values for `RefreshRate=60` `MaxFPS=60` `MaxBGFPS=60` `MaxMouseLookFPS=60` and `NoFPSLimiter=1` .
 These can be adjusted based on your monitor's refresh rate.
-The general consensus seems to be to limit your FPS, and set it to your monitor's max refres rate.
+The general consensus seems to be to limit your FPS, and set it to your monitor's max refresh rate.
 The higher the frame rate, the smoother the game should feel.

 ### Q11
 **A:** Sometimes Zeal's camera movement settings do not save properly so the camera feels too fast, or wont move at all.
 In game you can ALT + O to open the options menu and navigate to the Zeal tab.
 I like all my camera settings around .3.
 These settings can also be found in `eqclient.ini` at the bottom under [Zeal] `MouseSensitivityX=0.300000` `MouseSensitivityY=0.300000` `MouseSensitivityX3rd=0.300000` `MouseSensitivityY3rd=0.300000`.